Scroll to content

 We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RE curriculum, core values, work with external agencies, charities and the local community.
 Please see the document below and the curriculum section of our website for further information.

-Online Safety
+Internet Safety

 To help educate both parents and children in this regard we will post news articles and resources that we think useful.
-The Childsnet website is another great Safeguarding resource worth bookmarking.
+The Childs net website is another great Safeguarding resource worth bookmarking.

 Operation Encompass